Stability and the deformed Hermitian-Yang-Mills equation: Relationship to Bridgeland Stability

+\begin{lem} (Arcara-Miles, \cite{AM16}) Let $C$ be an effective curve on $X$, if $C\cdot H<0$ then $C^2\geq 0$. \end{lem} Finally we prove the main theorem. \begin{thm} If $L$ satisfies the algebraic obstruction in Lemma \ref{lem: conjDim2}, then $L$ is $\sigma_{1, 0, 0}$-stable. \end{thm} \begin{proof} By Proposition~\ref{type4}, we only need to show the obstruction implies that $\rho_{1, 0, 0}(L(-C))<\rho_{1, 0, 0}(L)$ for any curve $C$ of negative self-intersection.
 We write the condition in Lemma \ref{lem: conjDim2} in a more explicit form.
 To better compare with Bridgeland stability condition, we require that $Z_{1, 0, 0}(L)$ lies on the upper half plane removing the positive real axis.
 Then the algebraic obstruction in Lemma \ref{lem: conjDim2} is equivalent to